April 2019 Newsletter

-Hanrahan Youth Services would like to recognize Philmore as employee of the month for January.
+Hanrahan Youth Services would like to recognize Kodi-An as Foster Parent of the month for March.

 HYS would like to involve you in ‘Webinar Wednesday’s’ Paul will be sending out a Webinar each week for staff and Foster Parents to take part in.
 A $25.00 gift card will be given out weekly as incentive for the most detailed feedback/observations/commentary to the Webinar series.

 Please Remind your youth Marijuana Legalization use is 19.

 Marijuana is still not permitted on premises!
 Please stress this to the youth.

 Go over the safety importance with not getting into vehicles with people they know who are under the influence.

 Go over with them the safety and no vehicle driving if they are under the influence.
 Don’t forget to double check that the youth are not bringing this into the homes.

 Please take a look at the new Canada food guide and ensure that each home is up to standards and each meal is following the guide.
 Print outs are available at head office.